Written by Gene Roddenberry

 Things seem to go a little crazy when Mr. Spock (Leonard Nimoy) abducts Captain Pike, then makes off with the Enterprise, headed for the planet Talos IV.
 The planet is under strict quarantine for its death sentence applied to any outsider who dares visit.
 Captain Kirk and Commodore Mendez take off after them in a shuttle, forcing Spock to surrender to him or allow him to die in space.

-At Spock’s court martial, three officers are needed.
+At Spock’s court-martial, three officers are needed.
 Captain Pike is brought in to be the third officer.
 Spock gives testimony about the mission he and Captain Pike undertook to Talos IV.
 This report uses footage from the original Star Trek pilot.

-That story had the Enterprise answering a distress call from a scientific expedition which crash-landed on Talos IV eighteen years earlier.
+That story had the Enterprise answering a distress call from a scientific expedition that crash-landed on Talos IV eighteen years earlier.
 Pike becomes distracted by a beautiful woman, Vina (portrayed by Susan Oliver), whom the survivors claim was part of that expedition as a child.
 The truth is it’s all a ruse by the Talosians, who capture Pike and imprison him in their world beneath the surface of the planet.
 He is treated like an animal in a zoo, there for observation and experiments.
 However, as the story unfolds, it appears there is much more to this planet and it’s people.

 Two actors are actually portraying Captain Christopher Pike.
 Jeffrey Hunter is in the archival footage and Sean Kenney as the character sitting in the chair.
 There’s enough resemblance between the two that it’s quite believable.
 Hunter carries the character and really sets what we know about him.
 Kenney has little to do other than sit in the chair with his mouth open.
 Not a terribly challenging role.